U.S. Congresswoman Ilhan Omar meets with Pakistani leaders

 Alvi said in the statement that Pakistan values its long-standing relationship with Washington and hoped the “constructive engagements between the two countries would promote peace and development in the region.”
 Alvi emphasized the need for further improving bilateral relations between the two countries.

-The statement quoted her as saying that both countries had “huge potential to improve and strengthen relations.”
-It also said Omar “appreciated the role played by Pakistan in combating Islamophobia.
+The statement quoted Omar as saying that both countries had “huge potential to improve and strengthen relations.”
+It also said Omar “appreciated the role played by Pakistan” in combating Islamophobia.

-Pakistan says it played a key role in getting the U.N.
+Pakistan says it was key to getting the U.N.
 General Assembly to approve a resolution setting March 15 as the International Day to Combat Islamophobia.
 The resolution emphasizes the right to freedom of religion and belief and recalls a 1981 resolution calling for “the elimination of all forms of intolerance and of discrimination based on religion or belief.”

 Omar also met with Pakistan’s newly elected Prime Minister Shahbaz Sharif.